ibhagwan/nvim-lua/README.md

 ### Basics

 - [smartyank.nvim](https://github.com/ibhagwan/smartyank.nvim): only pollute
-  the clipboard when you really mean it!
+  the clipboard when you really mean it (written by me)!

 - [mini.surround](https://github.com/echasnovski/mini.nvim): adds the missing
   operators (`ds`, `cs`, `ys`) for dealing with pairs of "surroundings"